GitHub - weakincentives/weakincentives: Tools for developing and optimizing background agents.

 Weak Incentives (Is All You Need)

 WINK is the agent-definition layer for building unattended/background agents.
 You define the prompt, tools, policies, and feedback that stay stable while runtimes change.
 The planning loop, sandboxing, retries, and orchestration live in the execution harness—often a vendor runtime.
-WINK keeps your agent definition portable.
+WINK keeps your agent definition portable across all supported runtimes:

 Definition vs. Harness